ryanorendorff/masters_thesis/README.md

 Within the past few decades, lanthanide elements have become an intensely active area of research.
-These elements have desirable properties that can be exploited for applications such as laser gain mediums, fluorescent indicators, television phosphors, as well as many other applications \cite{Bunzli:2005ic}.
+These elements have desirable properties that can be exploited for applications such as laser gain mediums, fluorescent indicators, television phosphors, as well as many other applications (Bunzli 2005).
 As such, a theoretical understanding of lanthanide elements is vital to engineering practical uses for these elements.